New Program! Veteran Writers – Writing Our Way Home

 Veterans Writing Project is a non-profit organization that helps veterans, service members, and military family members gain the skills and confidence they need to tell their stories.
 We provide no cost creative writing and songwriting workshops and seminars around the country.
 We also publish the literary journal O-Dark-Thirty both online and in print.

 Calling Veteran authors (fiction & nonfiction), songwriters, and poets.
-Is there anyone out there who would like to participate in the Veteran Writers Program?
+Is there anyone out there who would like to participate in the Veteran Writers Program at the Kensington Day of the Book Festival this year?
 Register for a vendor’s table and sell your books.
 Participate in an open mic opportunity whether you are registered or not.
 This is a chance to read from your work and display your books with other Veteran authors.
-Contact us at email@example.com if you are interested or want more information.
+Contact us at firstname.lastname@example.org if you are interested or want more information.
 For table registration see “participant information”.

 Please pass this to others who may be interested.
 Thank you!